prefix-dev/pixi/docs/features/pytorch.md

 !!! note "Mixing `[dependencies]` and `[pypi-dependencies]`"
     When using this approach for the `torch` package, you should also install the packages that depend on `torch` from `pypi`.
     Thus, not mix the PyPI packages with Conda packages if there are dependencies from the Conda packages to the PyPI ones.

+    The reason for this is that our resolving is a two step process, first resolve the Conda packages and then the PyPI packages.
+    Thus this can not succeed if we require a Conda package to depend on a PyPI package.

 ### Pytorch index
 PyTorch packages are provided through a custom index, these are similar to Conda channels, which are maintained by the PyTorch team.